 The city of Prague was home to nearly 100,000 Jews before the start of World War II.
 Unfortunately the atrocious acts of the Shoah and the time since then has diminished the Jewish population to only 5,000 today.

 Luckily the city and Jewish community of Prague has well preserved many of the significant buildings from the hundreds of years of Jewish life before WWII.
-In our Jewish Travel Guide to Prague, we cover all the best places to visit in the city and beyond.
+In our Prague Jewish Site Guide, we cover all the best places to visit in the city and beyond.

 Old Jewish Town